qbilius/psychopy_ext/docs/source/library/experiment.rst

 This is the place to define properties of each trial.
 It is advisable to start by defining the total trial duration (though if you don't, :func:`set_TrialHandler` will do that for you).

+Each dictionary entry will be recorded in a separate column in the output file so think about good data sharing practices (`White et al. (2013) <http://dx.doi.org/10.7287/peerj.preprints.7>`_):
+- One column - one value (i.e., a number, a string, or a boolean).
+No lists, dictionaries etc. You don't really need them for stimulus construction during the runtime -- instead, implement stimulus construction in the trial's `func` function.
+Trust me, you can do it!
+- Dates are formatted as YYYY-MM-DD per `ISO 8601 <http://www.iso.org/iso/support/faqs/faqs_widely_used_standards/widely_used_standards_other/iso8601>`_ and XKCD's `Public service announcement <http://xkcd.com/1179/>`_
+- Avoid special characters and commas (as the output is a plain comma-separated file).
+- Blank values are supposed to be ''.
+No None, no NA or `numpy.nan`.

+*What should go into a data file?* Your data file is supposed to describe *completely* what you did so that it was perfectly reproducible by somebody else.
+That should be your guiding principle.

 Example::

     expPlan = []